nualagallagher/fundamentals-of-data-analysis/README.md

 ##Running the python script in Jupyter Notebook:
 To run the script to invesigate the data of Anscombe's Quarteet you must have already downloaded Visual Studio Code (https://code.visualstudio.com/) and Python (https://anaconda.org/anaconda/python).
-You must also download the Iris data set (https://archive.ics.uci.edu/ml/machine-learning-databases/iris/iris.data) and save the file as **Iris.csv**.

 1. Please find the script in the file fundamentals of data analysis assignment.ipynb within the Fundamentals of Data Analysis Depository.
 Copy this code and save to a new file or download it.
 Name it as you desire
 2. Open Visual Studio Code (VSC).